-In Section 4 and 5, we present an array of solutions to the traditional samefringe example and to its breadth-first counterpart, and to Okasaki's breadth-first numbering pearl and to its depth-first counterpart.
-The presentation is structured according to the following diagram:
+In Section 4, we present an array of solutions to the traditional samefringe example and to its breadth-first counterpart.
+In Section 5, we present an array of solutions to Okasaki's breadth-first numbering pearl and to its depth-first counterpart.
+In both sections, the presentation is structured according to the following diagram: